htautau/hhntup/docs/hadhad/skimming.rst

 Notes on skim v9
 ----------------

-* The v9 skims were produced with the wrong MMC tag.
+* The 2012 v9 skims were produced with the wrong MMC tag.
 The next version will use tag
-  7.
+  7. MMC 9 is for 2011 but tag 7 should be used for 2012 until we have a new tag for 2012.
+Strange tagging scheme going on here...

 * At least one file is corrupt (missing tauMeta/TrigConfTree)::

   group.phys-higgs.hhskim.mc11_7TeV.107671.AlpgenJimmyZtautauNp1_pt20.e835_s1299_s1300_r3043_r2993_p851.v9.121105031615/